iamtusharchaudhary/node-Js-guide/README.md

 <hr/>

 # Node Basic Setup:-
-### First if all install node after that install few modules in your node are:
+### Firstly if you install node after that you should be install few packages:

-> http
+> http  //  http or express ( It's depends on you )

-> require
+> dotenv

 > nodemon